Do You Remove the Rind From Gouda? (Solved!)

 This is also why the brown rind on smoked Gouda is edible.

-Basically, it is completely natural, forms part of the Gouda, and will actually enhance the flavor of the cheese.
+It is completely natural, forms part of the Gouda, and will enhance the flavor of the cheese.

 That being said, the taste is a matter of personal preference, so you’ll have to try it for yourself.